zsparal/api-documentation/source/components/testing.rst

 includes a ``failureReason`` in the :doc:`payment response </reference/v2/payments-api/get-payment>` to provide more context.

-To test the various card payment failure reasons the Mollie API can return, please refer to our :doc:`testing guide </overview/testing>`.
+To test the various card payment failure reasons the Mollie API can return, refer to our :doc:`testing guide </overview/testing>`.